Yeb02/CUDA_MoEv/README.md

 This algorithm is currently being tested on quadruped motor control with sensorymotor information (petoi bittle and unitree go1), as well as on the video game Rocket League.

 ### Agent local rules

 The agents use local learning rules to learn during their lifetime.
 Hebbian rules + modulated eligibility traces were supported (ABCD_ETA, or SPRAWL_PRUNE), but are not updated anymore so they may not compile.
 Currently, the learning rule is a modulated version of predictive coding.
+The agent's architecture is is very similar to that in the [DeMoCEvo](https://github.com/Yeb02/CUDA_DeMoCEvo) algorithm.

 ## The meta-learning algorithm